MrShedford/SFLManager/readme.md

         * **/models/assignments.js** <br> This will perform the MongoDB functions to save to the database.
 I got to here but wasn't able to finish it off.

 * Loading User Saved Attempts To Their Screen
     * This doesn't seem to be too difficult.
-It'll require a slight modification to **/public/anno/main/js** so rather than waiting for a file to be uploaded via the user, the
+It'll require a slight modification to **/public/anno/main.js** so rather than waiting for a file to be uploaded via the user, the files will be pulled down from MongoDB and displayed to the user.
+    * A slight modification to this would be on the teachers end, they have a dropdown menu of all students.
+When a student is selected, it will load in their annotations to the screen in real time.

+* Displaying SFL Trees and Boxes
+    * This also doesn't seem too difficult.
+Once the annotations are able to load onto the page, the **/public/anno/main.js** file should be able to do all the computation and drawing of these diagrams.
+    * The work here will be creating a seperate box alongside the first modal box that'll display these diagrams.
+    * Other than that it'll be making sure the javascript knows the dorrect div id's to put the content into.